- Forever chemicals are a group of chemicals that don’t easily break down

 According to the NGO Wildlife and Countryside, 77% of rivers in the UK would fail the European Union’s new standards regarding safe levels of certain forever chemicals.

 Microplastics, which are present everywhere in the environment, have similar negative health effects on wildlife.
-You can read more about plastic pollution on our page Plastic Bottle Waste.
+You can read more about plastic pollution on our page plastic bottle waste.

 Have forever chemicals been banned in the UK?

+Forever chemicals have not been banned in the UK.
 However, the government is being pressured to tighten regulations around safe levels of these chemicals in water.

-This comes after the US introduced new, reduced limits for the amount of forever chemicals that can be present in drinking water.
+This comes after the US introduced new, reduced limits for the amount of these chemicals that can be present in drinking water.
 They must now not exceed 4 nanograms per litre, although these limits only apply to two substances that fall under the forever chemical umbrella.

 The current limits advised by the DWI in the UK are 25 times higher than those proposed by the US, at 0.1 micrograms per litre for those same substances.